novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-112.md

 He could even interpret the newspaper that Woo Sang-won and Jang Yoo-chul brought from Germany last time, so how could he not understand their conversation?

-"However, I don't think everyone who accumulates capital in a market economy is necessarily vulgar."
+"Allerdings finde ich nicht, dass jeder, der in einer Marktwirtschaft Kapital anhäuft, unbedingt vulgär ist."
+(However, I don't believe that everyone who accumulates capital in a market economy is necessarily vulgar.)

-After Lee Hyun-woo said this in German, the self-proclaimed aristocrats(?) left the scene with embarrassed expressions.
+After Lee Hyun-woo said this, the self-proclaimed aristocrats(?) left the scene with embarrassed expressions.

 Eventually, only Chairman Kim Sung-moo's three daughters were left around Lee Hyun-woo.